noamhoffer/academic-kickstart/content/home/research.md

 {{% /expand%}}

 ## Selected presentations
+- "The Only Possible Proof", The Young Kant Conference, Northwestern University, May 23-25 2024
 - "Explanatory Harmony" (Panel on Leibniz's pre-established with Uri Eran, Reed Winegar and Ohad Nachtomy)
   - Israeli Philosophical Association Conference, Hebrew U Jerusalem, 30 Jun 2022
+  -	Leibniz Congress 31.7-5.8 2023, Hanover Germany
 - "The Unity of Kant's Attitude Toward Leibniz's Pre-Established Harmony"
   - Workshop on Teleology, Mechanism, and the Mind-Body Problem between Leibniz and Kant, Technion, 23-25 May 2022
 - "Collective Hope and Political Activism"